DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

 | …              | …      | …                | …                    |

-And … **Faust is back!** Shortest average distance! – For our upcoming paper on the different kinds of extracting protagonists in plays, we are using this method to calculate average distances.
+And … **Faust is back!** Shortest average distance! – For our upcoming paper on the different kinds of extracting protagonists from plays, we are using this method to calculate average distances.
 But, having said that, it cannot be emphasised enough that since the concept of the protagonist is such a rich concept, we should not try to use but one simple measure to automatically